More of the Music of The Moody Blues

 Also, for some reason this track tends not to sound as good as those that follow.
-We never really noticed that effect before but during the shootout it became obvious that the real Moody Magic starts with track two.
+We had never really noticed that effect before but during a shootout many years ago it became obvious that the real Moody Magic starts with track two.

 Dr. Livingstone, I Presume?

 This is THE key track for side one.
 The chorus “we’re all searching…” can sound shrill and hard on some copies.
-When it sounds ABSOLUTELY MAGICAL you have a Hot Stamper for side one.
+When it sounds ABSOLUTELY MAGICAL, you almost certainly have a very Hot Stamper side one.